Re-Thinking Training - Information Page

 The lead course facilitator is Stephanie Rahbek Simonsen, a learning experience designer in DanChurchAid's Learning Lab.
 Stephanie has nearly a decade of teaching experience in the field of communication with adult learners in a variety of fields and contexts, and works in LLAB as a project lead, advisor, and copywriter.
 Her educational background in communication, information management, and the social impact of technology inform her perspective, but Stephanie always enjoys learning about the unique training contexts of her colleagues in the NGO field.

-The course co-facilitator is Simon Skårhøj, the entrepreneur behind the creation of Learning Lab in DanChurchAid.
+Simon Skårhøj, the entrepreneur behind the creation of Learning Lab in DanChurchAid, will be a guest-facilitator on the course.
 Simon, who heads Learning Lab, has developed this specialised unit dedicated to innovative competence development within the humanitarian and development sector.
 Simon has more than 10 years of experience with training and learning designs globally varying from both participatory in-person methodologies and different forms of online training.
 He has an educational background in education, global studies and psychology and is certified in the forum theatre methodology.